Meet the cast of Outlander series five - TheNewsTrace

 Who’s Murtagh Fitzgibbons Fraser?
 Murtagh is Jamie’s beloved godfather, and one of the few individuals in the previous to know Claire’s time-travelling secret.
 In season 4 Jamie was shocked to search out Murtagh alive after wrongly believing him useless.

-Jamie later learns that Murtagh is a frontrunner in the Regulator motion, which makes issues tough between them as Jamie has already pledged to try to preserve peace in the backcountry.
+Jamie later learns that Murtagh is a pacesetter in the Regulator motion, which makes issues troublesome between them as Jamie has already pledged to attempt to maintain peace in the backcountry.

-Murtagh additionally started a secret relationship with Aunt Jocasta throughout season 4, whereas Brianna was dwelling at her home.
+Murtagh additionally started a secret relationship with Aunt Jocasta throughout season 4, whereas Brianna was residing at her home.

 The place have I seen Duncan Lacroix earlier than?
 The actor starred as Henry de Percy in the Netflix movie Outlaw King, alongside Chris Pine and Florence Pugh.
 He’s additionally starred in Vikings and Primeval.